novdov/dss7_SWYA_walmart/README.md

 ### 1. EDA & Preprocessing

-- Indicate Null data (UPC, DepartmentDescription, FinelineNumber)
+- Indication of Null data (UPC, DepartmentDescription, FinelineNumber)
-- Distribution of Triptype on Weekday
+- Distribution of TripType on Weekday
-- Compare most rrequent and least frequent TripTypes
+- Comparison of most frequent and least frequent TripType
-- Distrubution of DepartmentDescription on TripTypes
+- Distrubution of DepartmentDescription on TripType
-- Find manually intepretable TripType (e.g.) TripType 999: trip for return)
+- Manual intepretation of some TripType (e.g.) TripType 999: trip for return)
-- Figure out how to handle data (DataFrame) - Pivot table by VisitNumber
+- Pivot table by VisitNumber